insysbio/LikelihoodProfiler.jl/docs/src/index.md

 The package introduces original "one-pass" algorithm: **Confidence Intervals evaluation by Constrained Optimization** [6]  `:CICO_ONE_PASS` developed by the authors of this package. `:CICO_ONE_PASS` utilizes the **Inequality-based Constrained Optimization** [3-4] for efficient determination of confidence intervals and detection of “non-identifiable” parameters.

-The "multi-pass" methods use extrapolation/interpolation of likelihood points to the critical level: linear (`:LIN_EXTRAPOL`) and quadratic (`:QUADR_EXTRAPOL`) approaches.
-They are also effective for both identifiable and non-identifiable parameters.
+The "multi-pass" methods use extrapolation/interpolation of profile likelihood points: linear (`:LIN_EXTRAPOL`) and quadratic (`:QUADR_EXTRAPOL`) approaches.
+They are also efficient for both identifiable and non-identifiable parameters.

 ## References